ShueiYang/shueiyang-homepage/README.md

 Stacks use for this project:

 * Next.js
-* Tailwind Css
+* TailwindCss
 * Framer Motion
 * Three.js
+* Prisma
+* MongoDB

 Feature:
-* projects are stored in DB and can be upload from admin panel.
+* projects are stored in DB and can be uploaded from admin panel.
+* projects can also be edited and removed from the Edit panel.
+* Only admin get acces to CRUD operation.
+* Authentification with JWT (Jose) and session with cookie.

 Known issue:
-* Exit animation not working in the App dir.
+* Exit animation with Framer Motion not working in the App router.
 * as props from Link component didn't work in App dir.
+* Issue with revalidation didn't work as expected in the App router.